2006–07 FA Premier League: PFA Merit Award

-The PFA Merit Award was awarded to Sir Alex Ferguson, manager of Manchester United, for his commitment to the club, the Premiership, and as recognition of the nineteen major trophies he has won in his time in England.
+The PFA Merit Award was awarded to Sir Alex Ferguson, manager of Manchester United, for his commitment to the club, the Premier League, and in recognition of the 19 major trophies he had won in his time in England.

 PFA Fans' Player of the Year

 This award was voted for in an online poll run by the PFA on their website.
 With four days of voting left before the closing date of midnight on 15 April, the five players with the most votes in the poll were Cristiano Ronaldo, Steven Gerrard, Dimitar Berbatov, Thierry Henry and Frank Lampard, but it was Ronaldo who managed to fend off the challenges of the other four.

 FWA Footballer of the Year

 The FWA Footballer of the Year award for 2007 was also won by Cristiano Ronaldo.
 The award is presented by the Football Writers' Association and voted for by its members.
 This year, Didier Drogba came second and Ryan Giggs and Paul Scholes came third and fourth respectively.